karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Software Engineering/Development/Programming

-The New Stack Podcast is all about the developers, software engineers and operations people who build at-scale architectures that change the way we develop and deploy software.
+The New Stack Podcast is all about the developers, software engineers, and operations people who build at-scale architectures that change the way we develop and deploy software.

 ### [The New Stack Analysts](http://thenewstack.io/podcasts/analysts/)

 Topic: The New Stack

-Alex Williams, founder of The New Stack, hosts ""The New Stack Analysts,"" a biweekly round-table discussion covering The New Stack's latest data research, and topics related to app development and back-end services.
+Alex Williams, founder of The New Stack, hosts "The New Stack Analysts," a biweekly round-table discussion covering The New Stack's latest data research, and topics related to app development and back-end services.

 ### [Software Defined Talk](http://www.softwaredefinedtalk.com/)

 Topic: Enterprise Software and Cloud Computing

 A weekly podcast covering all the news and events in Enterprise Software and Cloud Computing.
-We discuss topics including: Kubernetes, DevOps, Serverless, Security and Coding.
+We discuss topics including: Kubernetes, DevOps, Serverless, Security, and Coding.
 Plus, plenty of off topic banter and nonsense to keep you entertained.
-Don't worry if you miss the latest industry conference, we will recap all the latest news from AWS, Microsoft Azure, Google Cloud Platform (GCP) and the Cloud Native Computing Foundation (CNCF).
+Don't worry if you miss the latest industry conference, we will recap all the latest news from AWS, Microsoft Azure, Google Cloud Platform (GCP), and the Cloud Native Computing Foundation (CNCF).

 ### [Toolsday](https://toolsday-656ce866.simplecast.com/)